jtran2000/hackathon2021/README.md

 ## How to run it
 You will need Node Package Manager in order to run this.
 You will also need the Angular CLI, which can be installed with the terminal command `npm install -g @angular/cli`.
 After you have cloned this directory, navigate into it and run  `npm install`.
 Then run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-The app will only function if you have disabled Same-origin-policy in your browser.
+The app will only function if you have disabled same-origin-policy in your browser.
 For Chrome, instructions on doing so can be found [here](https://stackoverflow.com/questions/3102819/disable-same-origin-policy-in-chrome).
+If you cannot disable the same-origin-policy or run into other issues, try commenting out line 39 and uncommenting line 40 in `app.component.ts` to use locally-stored data instead of data from the server.

 <!--## Code scaffolding